pdotexe/Dell-Debloater/README.md

 ```

-* Alternatively, you may download the .zip from this repository, and click on the batch file.
+* Alternatively, you may download the .zip from this repository, and click on the batch file as administrator.

 # Removal Overview  🛠️